-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 The writer or publisher linked to your site in the wrong part of the copy or didn’t mean to link to your site at all.

-Reach out to the author of the article, then the editor or webmaster if the author can’t update the article post-publish.
+Reach out to the author of the article first.
+If they don’t respond or they can’t update the article after publishing, then you can escalate the issue to the site’s editor or webmaster.

 Politely ask them to remove the link to your site – or update the context, whichever makes sense.